MULTIDISCIPLINARY VIRTUAL INSTALLATION

 Screening at the International Experimental Video-Art Festival

-After the screening at the Zagreb Arts Academy, I did not want my video-work to end up in an archive room, so I was thrilled when International ArtExpo in collaboration with MECA (Mediterráneo Centro Artístico) selected my installation to be presented during the International Experimental Video-Art Festival Pixels of Identities, which was to be held in October 2014 in the Museum of the City of Almeria in Spain.
+After the screening at the Zagreb Arts Academy, I did not want my video-work to end up in an archive room.
+This is why I was thrilled when International ArtExpo, in collaboration with MECA (Mediterráneo Centro Artístico), selected my installation for the presentation during the International Experimental Video-Art Festival Pixels of Identities.
+In October 2014, it was held in the Museum of the City of Almeria in Spain.
 The Museum won two awards in 2004 (PAD and ARCO), and in 2005 the museum building was a finalist in the Fostering Arts and Design (FAD) Awards.
-Also, in 2008 it won an honorary prize in the European Museum of the Year competition (organized by the European Museum Forum), and as a public institution founded in 1934, it celebrated its 80th birthday in 2014.
-During the anniversary celebration my light installation was projected.
+Also, in 2008 it won an honorary prize in the European Museum of the Year competition (organized by the European Museum Forum), and as a public institution which was founded in 1934, in 2014 it celebrated its 80th anniversary.
+During the celebration, my light installation was projected.

 Award-winning Museo de Almería (Spain)